Table of Contents

-Australia is a country which contains some of the most spectacular cricket stadiums in the world and I’m now going to take a closer look at the best of those grounds.
+Australia is a country that contains some of the most spectacular cricket stadiums in the world and I’m now going to take a closer look at the best of those grounds.

 How Many Cricket Stadiums Are There in Australia?